EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/contribute.md

 Incorporate your changes in your new branch.
 The changes should be commented to understand the thought process behind them.
 In addition, please provide new tests for the added functionality and be certain that the tests run.
+The tests should be based on a minimum working example.

-Some existing tests may potentially require changes when incorporating new features (within the test set `General tests`).
+Some existing tests may potentially require changes when incorporating new features (especially within the test set `General tests`).
 In this case, it is ok that they are failing and we will comment on the required changes in the pull request.

 !!! tip